thomasprade1/clinical-reasoning-medqa-sct/README.md

 This repository contains supplementary material for the preprint "Benchmarking Clinical Reasoning in Large Language Models: A Comparative Assessment Study"

-Medical University of Vienna, Institute for Artificial Intelligence, Center for Medical Data Science (2025)
+Medical University of Vienna, Institute for Artificial Intelligence

 > Preprint: [link to be added]
 ---

 ## Overview